pulumi/foundational-training/module-16-advance-cicd/README.md

 ---

-## Module 08 - Advanced CI/CD - **Exercise 2**
+## Module 16 - Advanced CI/CD - **Exercise 2** (cont'd)

 ### 📚 Concepts

 *Cloud compliance* refers to ensuring that cloud-based systems, services, and data storage adhere to relevant laws, regulations, standards, and best practices governing security, privacy, and data protection.

 *Policy as Code* involves codifying policy definitions, allowing for automated enforcement and evaluation within various stages of IT operations and development pipelines.
 This method leverages version control systems, automation tools, and continuous integration/continuous deployment (CI/CD) pipelines to ensure that policies governing security, compliance, resource usage, and access controls are consistently applied across the entire ecosystem.